keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace-unleash/index.md

         caption="Enable feature toggle"
         width="700px">}}

 5. In the output of the load generation program you should see that errors in terms of exceptions are shown.
-Taking a closer look will tell you that the promotional campaign has actually never been implemented.
-After a couple of minutes, the monitoring tool will detect an increase of the failure rate and will send out a problem notification to Keptn.
+Taking a closer look will tell you that the promotional campaign has never been implemented.
+After a couple of minutes, the monitoring tool will detect an increase in the failure rate and will send out a problem notification to Keptn.

 6. Keptn will receive the problem notification/alert and look for a remediation action that matches this problem.
 Since we have added the `remediation.yaml` before, Keptn will find a remediation action and will trigger the corresponding action that will disable the feature flag.